Disney’s California Adventure

 Attractions with height restrictions will be designated like this: (H33) the H designates height restriction and the following number designates how many inches tall you must be in order to ride.
 In this example (H33) you must be 33 inches tall to ride.
 Cast members will measure those in question.

-Attractions that participate in Disneyland’s pay to skip the line system will be designated like this:
+Attractions that participate in Walt Disney World’s pay to skip the line system will be designated like this:

-- Genie+ eligible attractions will be indicated by (Genie+)
+- Lightning Lane Multi Pass eligible attractions will be indicated by (LL Multi)

-- Individual Lightning Lane Purchases eligible attractions will be indicated by (Individual Purchase)
+- Lightning Lane Single Pass eligible attractions will be indicated by (LL Single)

 Food